Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 - \$5567.37 is the estimated increase in the expected or average Price associated with a 1 unit increase in AnyFireplace (going from FALSE to TRUE), **holding all other variables (Living.Area) constant**.

-Note that the slope for the indicator variable is very different with the addition of Living.Area.
+Note that the "slope" for the indicator variable is very different with the addition of Living.Area.
 This suggests that `Living.Area` was confounding the relationship between `Price` and `AnyFireplace`.

 Let's look back at the relationship between Living.Area and Price and color the scatterplot by AnyFireplace.
 So we are now looking at three variables at a time.
 The above model with AnyFireplace and Living.Area results in two lines for Living.Area v.
 Price, with different intercepts but the same slope (parallel lines).